SABMIS: Sparse approximation based blind multi-image steganography scheme: Proposed Approach

-Here, we show {the} embedding of only one secret image into one sub-image of the cover image.
-However, in our steganography scheme, we can embed a maximum of four secret images, one in each of the four sub-images of the cover image, which is demonstrated in the experimental results section.
-If we want to embed less than four secret images, we can randomly select the corresponding sub-images from the available four.
+Here, we show {the} hiding of only one secret image into one sub-image of the cover image.
+However, in our steganography scheme, we can hide a maximum of four secret images, one in each of the four sub-images of the cover image, which is demonstrated in the experimental results section.
+If we want to hide less than four secret images, we can randomly select the corresponding sub-images from the available four.

-{Next, using our novel embedding rule (discussed below), we embed the chosen $p_4$ DCT coefficients of the secret image into a selected set of $p_1 + p_3$ linear measurements obtained from the sub-image of the cover image, leading to the generation of the stego-data (we ensure that $p_4$ is less than $p_1 + p_3$).
-The selected linear measurements are chosen to give the best results, i.e., satisfy all the three goals of higher embedding capacity, less deterioration in the quality of the stego-image and more security.}
+Next, using our novel embedding rule (discussed below), we hide the chosen $p_4$ DCT coefficients of the secret image into a selected set of $p_1 + p_3$ linear measurements obtained from the sub-image of the cover image, leading to the generation of the stego-data (we ensure that $p_4$ is less than $p_1 + p_3$).

-{Initially, we embed the first coefficient of the secret image into the $(p_1 - 2c)^\text{th}$ index of the original linear measurements vector to obtain the $p_1^\text{th}$ index of the resultant modified linear measurements vector (where $c$ is some user chosen constant).
-Further, we embed the next $c-1$ coefficients from the secret image into $p_1 - 2c + 1$ to $p_1 - c - 1$ indices of the original linear measurements vector to obtain the $p_1 - c + 1$ to $p_1 - 1$ indices of the resultant modified linear measurements vector.}